nrathifa/INFO3305_GROUP_PROJECT_G5/README.md

    &nbsp; 3.5 Responsive Design
    - Web-Friendly: Ensure the application is fully responsive and optimized for mobile devices.

-   &nbsp; 3.6 User Interaction and Engagement
-   - Notification System: Implement notifications to alert users about important updates, such as new book additions or reviews.
-   - Social Sharing: Allow users to share their favorite books and reviews on social media platforms.

 ### 4.0 ENTITY-RELATIONSHIP DIAGRAM (ERD)